 ASQA imposes fees and charges on three key groups: registered training organisations (RTOs); Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) providers—including those that deliver English Language Intensive Courses for Overseas Students (ELICOS); and VET accredited course owners.

 ASQA applies fees and charges to certain regulatory activities to recover the cost of performing those activities.
-This enacts the 2009 Council of Australian Governments (COAG) decision that ASQA move towards operating as a full cost-recovery agency.
+ASQA’s fees and charges are consistent with the Australian Government Cost Recovery Guidelines.

 More information on cost recovery can be found on the Department of Finance website.